Choosing a suitable laptop doesn't have to be difficult.

 The BYOD program at Tenison Woods College requires that devices must meet minimum specifications and the below link provides a list of these requirements.
 Devices that do not have these capabilities will be unsuitable for use at school.

 A checklist for parents to help choose a device is available at the 'Device Checklist' link.

-Students can bring their current device if it meets the minimum requirements, or parents can choose to purchase a device from any retailer.
+Students can bring their current laptop if it meets the minimum requirements, or parents can choose to purchase a device from any retailer.